 In this particular case, the means utilized to prescribe the supplements are dishonest (however harmless they may prove to be) and therefore one is more inclined to think the same towards them.

 If one wishes to switch to a particular type of alternative medicine for their condition, it’s advisable to consult a health care professional prior to beginning it.
 If that’s not possible, an impartial research online may provide some insights.
-Otherwise one may risk having a worsening condition.
+Otherwise, one may risk worsening their condition.
 The same applies for supplements that one can easily get over the counter.

-With that said, western medicine is also subject to certain pitfalls so it’s pointless to endorse it over other forms without reservations.
-Where it does excel however, is that it’s highly regulated and is guided by scientific research rather than scientific guesswork as is the case here with the QRMA scanner.
+With that said, allopathic medicine is also subject to certain pitfalls, so it’s pointless to endorse it over other forms without some reservations.
+Where it does excel, however, is that it’s highly regulated and is guided by scientific research rather than scientific guesswork as is the case here with the QRMA scanner.

 Regular health check-ups or scanning are necessary to prevent and detect health conditions in their early phases.
 They should be done once in a while or as recommended by a health care professional.

-If you’re concerned with costs, a government health facility is bound to be more affordable.
-Basic tests such as anthropometrics (weight, height/length, BMI), blood pressure and blood sugar will cost you close nothing in such facilities and are a good place to start to get a general idea of your current health.
+If you’re concerned with costs, you can try public health facilities which are more affordable.
+Basic tests such as anthropometrics (weight, height/length, BMI), blood pressure and blood sugar will cost you close to nothing in such facilities and are a good place to start to get a general idea of your current health.

 From here then you can work up to more comprehensive tests that test the function of various organs and for specific conditions such as cancer.